blzserdos/glucose_hybrid_modeling/README.md

-Code accompanying the manuscript entitled: Quantifying postprandial glucose responses using a hybrid modeling approach: Combining mechanistic and data-driven models in The Maastricht Study
+Repository accompanying the manuscript entitled: Quantifying postprandial glucose responses using a hybrid modeling approach: Combining mechanistic and data-driven models in The Maastricht Study.

-Python code to train and evaluate the performance of gradient boosting regression models in predicting postprandial glucose and insulin concentrations.
+Contains python code to train and evaluate the performance of gradient boosting regression models in predicting postprandial glucose and insulin concentrations.